 I found answers, and several ways to calculate relative values, at MeasuringWorth.
 Many factors go into calculating historical values: the price of gold; price of stocks; inflation rates; wages; etc.

-But based on the Consumer Price Index (CPI) through history going back to the founding of the United States of America, here are some examples.
+But based on the Consumer Price Index (CPI) through history going back to the founding of the United States of America, here are some comparisons to 2017.

 • In 1775, $1,000 was worth about $33,100 in 2017.